 This choice not only deflects any further negativity but also helps in picking up a Mother who, based on her initial reaction to you, is at wits end and likely needs a daily dose of kindness at that point.
 It is also an opportunity to teach kindness as well.... sort of like a happy, fast spreading plague.

 So, why are we so negative and why aren't people more kind?
 A lot has to do with our culture and media exposure.
 We don't really value kindness as much as we should.
 When watching any action movie where there is an antagonist and a protagonist, the plot usually revolves around the bad guy doing something to the good guy and the rest of the film is the good guy getting revenge on the bad guy.
 You can trace this from Gun Smoke to today's blockbuster superhero movies.
 Revisiting control for a minute, we have been duped into believing that being mean, aggressive, vindictive somehow promotes change in others....giving us a very false sense of controlling those people.
 In all truth, those above traits create fear, resentment and a eventually abandonment.
 Another influence is our constant bombarding of negative posts through social media.
 I once counted 30 posts and of those only 5 could be considered positive or neutral.
+Lastly, our mainstream media outlets have a firm understanding that people pay attention to what they are afraid of.
+By fear mongering they draw ratings and by drawing ratings they make money.
+Thus perpetuating this culture of negativity.
 I encourage clients to unplug as often as possible to get away from the daily deluge of awful.

 Practicing kindness is at times difficult because we feel that we are somehow letting those who have wronged us get away with something, but if you hold grudges they truly are getting away with stealing your enjoyment for however long you hold the grudge.
 Practice kindness and take your power back!